The institutional knowledge that usually lives in someone's head.

 What Contacts does

-Unified directory: individuals, entities, professionals, and prospects
+A unified directory: individuals, entities, professionals, and prospects in one place

-Flexible tagging for client segmentation
+Flexible tagging for client segmentation that matches how your firm actually thinks about its clients

 Part of the Cairn suite